DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

 - over time the need for the users section should diminish as more users are onboarded and the provider admins become comfortable with managing their own users in Manage
 - the number of users and frequency of change is low
 - providing two places to manage users is unnecessary

+### Removing a user from the ‘add multiple user’ flow

+In the new design, the DfE user cannot change their mind about how many users to add.

+If they paste in the details of 10 users and later decide they only need to add 9, they will need to cancel and start again.

+We could add the ability to remove a user from the list of those to be added, either on the ‘Add user details and set permissions’ page or on the check answers page.